newjersey/innovation.nj.gov/content/_playbooks/04-turning-research-into-resonance.md

 A good critical insight is:

-- **Audience-centered:** focuses on what matters to the people you want to reach, not what your program delivers.
+- **Audience-centered:** Focuses on what matters to the people you want to reach, not what your program delivers.
-- **Emotionally grounded:** connects to real feelings, not just surface-level facts or observations.
+- **Emotionally grounded:** Connects to real feelings, not just surface-level facts or observations.
 - **Revealing or surprising:** Brings a fresh perspective or uncovers a truth that reframes how you see the problem.
 - **Actionable:** Points clearly toward how to communicate, design, or deliver in a way that meets people where they are - which means putting the right message, delivered in the right format, in the right place, and at the right time in their journey.
 - **Obvious after the fact:** A strong insight often feels instantly true once named, even if it wasn't clear before.

-Sometimes a critical insight jumps out at you during an audience interview the moment you hear a respondent say it (i.e., "It's like you are grieving" or "free money is nice but it's not the same thing as having a thriving business.")
+Sometimes a critical insight jumps out at you during an audience interview the moment you hear a respondent say it (i.e., "It's like you are grieving" or "free money is nice but it's not the same thing as having a thriving business").

 If that doesn't happen, you just need to do a bit of leg work to uncover it.
 Start by reviewing your interview notes and look for patterns.
 What aspirations came up more than once?
 What hopes, fears, or motivations might be behind what people said?
 What is the ultimate progress your audience is trying to make?

 Use the [Audience Insight Canvas](/assets/playbook/Audience%20Insight%20Canvas_R4.pdf){:target="\_blank"} to organize what you heard and begin to interpret what it might mean.
-Then identify one critical insight - a clear, meaningful sentence that captures what your audience is really feeling or experiencing.
+Then identify one critical insight--a clear, meaningful sentence that captures what your audience is really feeling or experiencing.
 This can either be a sentence literally said by a respondent in an interview, pulled from an article or research paper, or a statement you craft to bring the identified insight to life.
 This becomes the anchor for your strategy and communication.

 <div class="usa-alert usa-alert--info margin-top-5">
     <div class="usa-alert__body">